leonardost/kifu-recorder-tests/3-calculate-image-difference/README.md

 Image pairs 1, 2 and 3 should be very similar, almost identical, and image pairs 4 and 5 should have more differences.
 Image pair 0 is identical, they are literally the same image, and can be used as a comparison baseline.
-Image pair 6 is very different, one is a go board and the other is a cat (image taken from https://www.pexels.com/photo/cat-whiskers-kitty-tabby-20787/), so this should be the most dissimilar pair.
+Image pair 8 is very different, one is a go board and the other is a cat (image taken from https://www.pexels.com/photo/cat-whiskers-kitty-tabby-20787/), so this should be the most dissimilar pair.
 However, the cat has somewhat the same color of the board, so, although from a image feature point of view it is very different from the board, from a histogram perspective it may be close enough (which was confirmed by the experiment).
+Image pairs 6 and 7 have some brightness differences and an added stone.

 Image similarity metrics that were tested
 -----------------------------------------